lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 it MUST release all resource associated with this SCHC Packet and it MAY exit the receive process for that SCHC Packet.

-The MIC computed at the receiver MUST be computed over the reassembled SCHC Packet and over the padding bits that were received in the SCHC Fragment carrying the last tile.

 {{Fig-ACKAlwaysRcv}} shows an example of a corresponding state machine.